palantirnet/federated-search-demo/README.md

 Note that sometimes the image cache must be primed, so if you see a broken image on first page load, reload the page.
 If an image has the url `default`, it means the index has not been built properly.
 Run `phing solr-reindex` to correct the issue.

+Images are [public domain](https://freevintageillustrations.com/faq/) and sourced from [Free Vintage Illustration](https://freevintageillustrations.com/vintage-dog-illustrations-public-domain/).
+They are intended for demonstration purposes only.

 ## Sample searches

-Buy default, the sites will show all content when no search keywords are entered.
+By default, the sites will show all content when no search keywords are entered.
 There should be 20 items in the default result set.

 A good sample search is for `terrier`, which should return 4 results: